JialianW/TraDeS/README.md

 The trained model is available at [CrowdHuman model](https://drive.google.com/file/d/1pljgwSecg50OhCTc2yCEhEBY3AwvPFlp/view?usp=sharing).

-## *Instance Segmentation Tracking*

-Code will be released later on after we clean it up.
-Our implementation is based on [here](https://github.com/CaoWGG/CenterNet-CondInst).

 ## Citation
 If you find it useful in your research, please consider citing our paper as follows: